joao-osilva/streamsets-datacollector-training/README.md

   ![portainer_3](https://i.imgur.com/QhhC8L7.png)

 #### MySQL Server
-- Check whether the container is up and running:

-  `$ docker ps | grep mysql`

 - The first time you spin up MySQL you need to change the default password and create a new user that is enable to access the server remotely.
 Execute the script to do this:

   `$ ./mysql_setup.sh`